210726-java-react-serverless/assignments/project-1.md

 - [ ] Sensitive endpoints should be inaccessible to unauthenticated/unauthorized users
 - [ ] All API endpoints must respond with an appropriate HTTP status code
 - [ ] Server-side errors do not expose a stack trace to end-users
+- [ ] Both the API and UI have CI/CD pipeline (using AWS CodePipeline, CodeBuild, and Elastic Beanstalk) for automated building and deployment of the app

 ## Tech Stack